daemyn/dwarf-rs/readme.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## TODO

-This section outlines tasks and enhancements to improve the dwarf-rs project.
-The checklist is divided into categories for better organization.

-### Features

-- [x] **Validate URL inputs**: Ensure that the `target` field in the payload contains a valid URL.
-- [x] **Rate limiting**: Implement request rate limiting to prevent abuse of the URL creation API.

-### Testing

-- [ ] **Integration tests**: Write tests for all API endpoints using Actix's testing utilities.

-### Miscellaneous

-- [ ] **Graceful shutdown**: Handle termination signals (e.g., `SIGTERM`) to ensure resources like database connections are cleaned up properly.
-- [ ] **API versioning**: Introduce API versioning to maintain backward compatibility for future updates.

-This checklist serves as a roadmap for enhancing the reliability, performance, and usability of the dwarf-rs project.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.